lorenzozapparoli/SwissDN-DERs/README.md

     git clone <repository_url>
     cd <repository_directory>
     ```
 - **Gather Input Files**: Collect the required input files from the sources described in the related paper.
 Place these files in the appropriate directories as specified in the folder structure and in the scripts.
+In case of doubt contact the authors of the paper.
-- **Install Dependencies**: Install the required Python packages:
+- **Install Dependencies**: Make sure you have **Python 3.11** or later installed.
+Then, install the required Python packages:
     ```bash
     # Create a new conda environment
     conda env create -f environment.yml